myriadrf/LimeSDR_GW/docs/docs/fft_example.rst

    :width: 1000
    :alt: GNU radio setup

-If an RF cable is connected so that it connects RX and TX of A channel, output in GNU Radio should look like in figure below, it should also react to interactions with the frequency slider.
+If an RF cable is connected in a loopback configuration, linking the RX and TX of Channel A, output in GNU Radio should look like in figure below, it should also react to interactions with the **Signal Frequency, TX Gain, RX Gain** sliders.

 .. figure:: images/fft_good.png
    :width: 1000